One of my second graders started coloring his picture in striking colors. I began to think, Wow, what a GREAT idea! Why didn’t I think of that???

 Over the years, I have created many unscramble portrait activities.
 You can see them all HERE.
 Here is an example from a teacher who has used many of my pages.

 Last but not least, if you are looking for something that will really WOW your class, you might like the entire lesson on Rosa Parks.
-You can view it HERE or by clicking on the images below.
+You can view it HERE.

 Thanks for reading and for making art with your students!